 2. Insulate the Walls and Ceiling

-You can apply window tinting as an affordable option to avoid heat loss in your four- or three-season room.
+You can apply window tinting as an affordable option to avoid radiant heating loss in your four- or three-season room.
 Although your view of the outdoors might be affected slightly, it allows the sun to heat the room but doesn’t let the solar energy escape.

 4. Baseboard Heaters